sebastian-eichelbaum/DirectionalityIndicator/README.md

 # Directionality Indicator

 Visualization of directional information on anatomical surfaces.
-The project is work-in-progress.
-More information and functionality will follow soon.
+The official release can be found on [GitHub](https://github.com/NeuroanatomyAndConnectivity/DirectionalityIndicator).

 ## License